It’s very important to understand when you can access your superannuation – even if you don’t need the money right now.

 Interestingly, retiring with ‘no intention to return to work ever again’ does not completely restrict you from returning to work if your intentions change sometime in the future, provided your intentions were genuine at the time you did retire.

-3. Over Age 60 – Ceased Employment Arrangement
+3. Age 60 or Over – Ceased Employment Arrangement

-If you are over age 60 and have had an employment arrangement come to, then you are said to have met a full superannuation condition of release.
+If you are aged 60 or over and have had an employment arrangement come to and end, then you are said to have met a full superannuation condition of release.
 This allows you to have full access to your super.

 Ceasing an employment arrangement simply means stopping work in your current role (even if self-employed) with no continued arrangement to return to that role or business.
 Under this condition of release, you are permitted to work in any other capacity immediately after ceasing the arrangement (i.e. you do not need to be retired), provided the arrangement in which you were working under genuinely ended.

-If you are over age 65, you have full access to your super with no restriction, even if you are still working.
-Being over age 65 means you can use all or some of your super balance to start an income stream or make a lump sum withdrawal, or both.
+If you are aged 65 or over, you have full access to your super with no restriction, even if you are still working.
+Being at least age 65 means you can use all or some of your super balance to start an income stream or make a lump sum withdrawal, or both.

 Learn more: Superannuation Advice